 Hi!
-I’m Maggie, thank you for stopping by!
-Some things about me…I am married to one super patient, amazing, adorable man, Mace, and mom of two super cool, silly and confident girls.
+I’m Maggie, thank you for stopping by Alternative Dish!
+Some things about me…I am married to the love of my life, Mace.
+We have two super cool, silly and confident girls.
 I love my family.
 They make my cheeks hurt from smiling on a daily basis.
-The girls love to cook and are pretty darn good in the kitchen for a 6 and 8 year old.
-We all love to eat (albeit, a bit less adventurously for some members of the family.
+The girls love to cook and are pretty darn good in the kitchen for a 7 and 9 year old.
+We all love to eat…albeit, a bit less adventurously for some members of the family.
 It’s a work in progress, as is life.

-I am the head chef at Rivertown Inn, a historic bed & breakfast in Stillwater, MN where I am fortunate to bring my passion for plant-forward cuisine to our guests each and every day.
-I strive to make everyone’s dining experience exquisite and aim to accommodate any dietary restrictions our guests bring to me.
-This has lead me to explore and successfully execute many alternative types of cooking including gluten-free, dairy-free, vegetarian, paleo and ketogenic diets.
+I recently left my job as the head chef at Rivertown Inn, a bed & breakfast in Stillwater, MN, where I was fortunate to bring my passion for plant-forward cuisine to our guests each and every day.
+My goal was to make everyone’s dining experience exquisite and I aimed to accommodate any dietary restrictions our guests brought to me.
+This led me to explore and successfully execute many alternative types of cooking including gluten-free, dairy-free, vegetarian, paleo and ketogenic diets.
 I believe everyone has the right to enjoy delicious foods, no matter what their dietary restrictions may be.

-I started this blog to reach a broader audience and bring my passion for creating amazing and healthy food to those with dietary restrictions.
-This alternative way of eating led me to create the Alternative Dish where I will share with you delicious plant-forward, gluten-free and dairy-free recipes, holistic health & wellness tidbits and tips to energize your body and your life!
-The recipes and content that you find here will be based on a plant-forward, dairy-free and gluten-free diet.
+I started this blog in 2018 to reach a broader audience and bring my passion for creating delicious and healthy food to those with dietary restrictions.
+This alternative way of eating led me to create Alternative Dish where share with you delicious plant forward, gluten free and dairy free recipes, holistic health & wellness tidbits and tips to energize your body and your life!
+The recipes and content that you find here will be based on a plant forward, dairy-free and gluten-free diet.
 All will be utterly delicious, of course.